 Once your application is reviewed, someone from the Office of Civil Rights will contact you.

-We send out newsletters during the winter layoff season about upcoming training opportunities.
+During the winter layoff season, we send out newsletters about upcoming training opportunities.
 Click here for the most recent issue.

 Industry related training can be found at: